Brynglas Tunnels: Traffic congestion

 by the National Assembly for Wales.
-Hence the A48 Southern Distributor Road, a two-lane dual carriageway connecting M4 junction 24 to junction 28, remains the alternative route.
+The A48 Southern Distributor Road, a two-lane dual carriageway connecting M4 junction 24 to junction 28, remains the alternative route.

 In March 2012 the National Assembly for Wales published options for consultation including the option to bore further tunnels.

 Fire

 On 26 July 2011, a lorry fire caused both tunnels to be completely closed.